tiayyba/CYT180_Lab7_A/README.md

 ---

-### 📝 Student Task — Read Back the Parquet and Confirm Schema
+### Task — Read Back the Parquet and Confirm Schema

 **Problem Statement:**
 Read the Parquet output back into a new DataFrame and print its **schema** and a small **preview**.